Luzifer/twitch-bot/docs/content/configuration/events.md

 Fields:

-- `channel` - The channel the event occurred in
+- `channel` _string_ - The channel the event occurred in
-- `gifter` - The login-name of the user who gifted the subscription
+- `gifter` _string_ - The login-name of the user who gifted the subscription
-- `username` - The login-name of the user who upgraded their subscription
+- `username` _string_ - The login-name of the user who upgraded their subscription

 ## `hypetrain_begin`, `hypetrain_end`, `hypetrain_progress`